abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 ### Hoisting

-It's a JavaScript mechanism where variables and function declarations are moved to the top of their containing scope before code execution.
+It's a JavaScript mechanism where (variables and function) **declarations** are moved to the top of their containing scope before code execution by saving them in memory before the code is executed.

 - It makes some types of variables accessible/usable in the code before they are actually declared.